All Episodes

 They happen to have pretty vast resources themselves.

-We really want to deal with a country that says death to Israel, death to America, burning American flags, and burning the U.S. flag.
+We really want to deal with a country that says death to Israel, death to America, burning American flags and burning the U.S. flag.

-They just never learn their lesson.
+They just never learned their lesson.

 So we're going to beg all of these countries, OPEC countries, many of whom hate us.

-That's when and get oil from the thug dictator that we've been trying to get rid of there.
+There's even reports out that we're going to go to Venezuela and get oil from the thug dictator that we've been trying to get rid of there.

-Now, this is madness, especially when you factor in this main part of this argument, and that is we have the resources here to produce all of the oil, all of the gas, all of the coal that we would ever need for well over a hundred years,
+And that is we have the resources here to produce all of the oil, all of the gas, all of the coal that we would ever need for well over 100 years, some estimates as high as 200 plus years.

-some estimates as high as two hundred plus years, and we can simultaneously ratchet up production, and we could be providing our allies with their necessary energy needs, and then we we won't have to make deals with Venezuela.
+And we can simultaneously ratchet up production and we could be providing our allies with their necessary energy needs.

 Then we won't have to have talks with the Iranians.